Did you know that from as early as 15 years of age, persons can apply for a National Identification Card?

 In terms of the provision of services to the national community, the Elections and Boundaries Commission is one of the major service providers in Trinidad and Tobago.
-At present there are approximately 1.1 million electors registered with the EBC, each of whom has qualified to own a National Identification (ID) Card produced by the staff of the Commission.
-From this client base an average of three hundred thousand (300,000) visits the Commission’s Eighteen Registration Area and Sub Offices annually, seeking various types of services.
+At present there are approximately 1.143 million electors registered with the EBC, each of whom has qualified to own a National Identification (ID) Card produced by the staff of the Commission.
+From this client base, an average of three hundred thousand (300,000) persons visit the Commission’s Eighteen Registration Areas and Sub Offices annually to seek various services.

-The ID card, the most sought-after product and is also the preferred forms of national identification for a number of service providers in both the public and private sector.
-It is one of several products that are produced from the Commission’s registration system.
+The ID card is the most sought-after product and preferred form of national identification for a number of service providers in both the public and private sectors.
+It is one of several products produced from the Commission’s registration system.

 The procedure used in the processing of the application and the production of the I.D.
 Card is significantly different from that used in respect of some other national documents; e.g. Driver’s Permit and Passport.
 While the issuance of a Driver’s Permit is normally a same-day transaction and the Passport is reportedly issued within a specific number of working days following an application, the issue of an Identification Card to a first-time applicant will take somewhat longer.